cozy/cozy.github.io/src/tutorials/app.md

+---
-# How to create your first Cozy application
+title: How to create your first Cozy application
+summary: Have your first application ready to be run in a Cozy
+---

 ## Prerequisites